Please Explain: WARM and COOL

 And then we're back to our warmest color.

-There are several good web pages that talk about all of this in greater detail, but I haven't seen one I like more than this one.
+There are several good web pages that talk about all of this in greater detail, but I haven't seen one I like more than the article "Color Temperature" on www.handprint.com.
+I owe much of my understanding of how warm and cool work to this article.

 P.S.
 Muted cool colors are less cool than clear cool colors, and muted warm colors are less warm than clear warm colors.
 Can you guess why?
 Recall that to mute a color, we add its opposite color.
 For example, to mute a purple, we add yellow.
 By doing so, we draw it closer across the color wheel to the warmest color on the wheel.
 So since it's closer, it's warmer.
 Neat, huh?